Silvere112/dev-setup/README.md

 * Idempotent installation

 ## Next improvements
-- Improve CLI :
-  * main.sh install | should install all
-  * main.sh install docker nvm | should install docker and nvm
 - Install the latest version and not a specific (Example : Jetbrains Toolbox & Nvm)
 - Add confirmation message before installing all and list what will be installed
 - Improve error messaging when package does not exist